A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

-In recent years, the availability of extensive and diverse data sources has provided an opportunity for researchers to enhance the recommendation process by capturing different aspects of user preferences, POI characteristics, and contextual information.
-However, looking at Figure~\ref{heterogeneous}, we observe that a substantial fraction of research, more than one third of the studied works, only rely on one single type of information in the recommendation process.
-Most commonly, such approaches are based on past user-item interaction databases.
-As a result, many approaches in the literature miss the opportunity to reach more accurate recommendations that may be obtained by considering other types of information.
-Notwithstanding the fact that the majority of studies strive to integrate multiple data types to decipher tourist preferences towards POIs, the diversity of data types employed remains notably limited.
-We represent the attributes or the attribute combination derived from tourist-POI interactions along the x-axis and attributes from users or POIs characteristics along the y-axis, and utilize a heatmap to illustrate the quantity of collected POI recommendation papers that opted for different combinations of data types.
-This visualization is provided in Figure \ref{heatmap}.
+In recent years, the availability of extensive and diverse information provides an opportunity for researchers to enhance the recommendation process by capturing different aspects of user preferences, POI characteristics and contextual information.
+However, looking at Figure~\ref{heterogeneous}, we observe that a substantial fraction of research, more than one third of the studied works, only rely on one single information type in the recommendation process.
+Most commonly, such approaches are based on historical user-item interaction data.
+As a result, these studies miss the opportunity to reach more accurate recommendations that may be obtained by considering other types of information.
+In contrast, the majority of studies already try to integrate multiple information types to decipher tourist preferences towards POIs.
+However, the diversity of information employed remains notably limited.
+Based on the analysis from the collected papers, we present the distribution of information types utilized for POI recommendations in Figure \ref{heatmap}.
+The figure outlines the usage of different combinations of check-in data as primary information types with side information (such as POI profile, social relationship, etc.).
+Studies that do not leverage check-in data (for instance, those using reviews or ratings combined with other side information), are categorized as \emph{Others} in the diagram.